-Assembly Bill 258 proposes amendments to Wisconsin's laws regarding ignition interlock devices (IIDs) and the eligibility for occupational licenses following operating while intoxicated (OWI) offenses.
-The bill mandates that if a person with an IID order has three or more violations within a 60-day period, tampers with the IID, or removes it without authorization, their operating privilege restriction will be extended by 180 days for each occurrence.
+Assembly Bill 258 proposes amendments to existing laws regarding the use of ignition interlock devices (IIDs) for individuals convicted of operating a motor vehicle while under the influence (OWI).
+The bill mandates that if a person has three or more violations detected by an IID within a 60-day period, tampering with the IID, or removing the IID without authorization, their operating privilege restriction will be extended by 180 days for each occurrence.
 Additionally, the bill eliminates the waiting periods for applying for an occupational license after a first OWI offense or refusal to take a test, allowing individuals to apply immediately upon installation of an IID on any vehicle they operate.

 Statutes affected: